Ianokane1/pawfectionparlour/README.md

 [Go to the top](#table-of-contents)

-For this project I wanted to build something close to home.
+For this project, I wanted to build something close to home.
 My girlfriend owns a dog grooming business yet doesn't own a website.
-All of her bookings are made via social media and she adds all her bookings in manually.
-I wamted to create a system where that can be done via a website.
+All of her bookings are made via social media and she adds all her bookings manually.
+I wanted to create a system where that can be done via a website.

-his project will showcase simplicity and ease to making a booking, updating a booking, cancelling a booking, creating a personal profile and updating the same profile.
+his project will showcase the simplicity and ease of making a booking, updating a booking, canceling a booking, creating a personal profile, and updating the same profile.

 <a name="strategy"></a>